RedHatInsights/catalog-api/README.md

 [Insights Proxy](https://github.com/RedHatInsights/insights-proxy)

-Follow the instructions in [README.md](https://github.com/RedHatInsights/insights-proxy/blob/master/README.md)
+Follow the setup instructions in [README.md](https://github.com/RedHatInsights/insights-proxy/blob/master/README.md#setup)

-In the service-portal repository the dev_configs directory contains 2 JavaScript files which can be used with insights proxy to route the service portal requests to your dev machine
+In the service-portal repository the dev_configs directory contains 2 JavaScript files which can be used with Insights Proxy to route the service portal requests to your dev machine

 1. service-portal_linux.js

 2. service-portal_mac.js

-The insights proxy runs a docker container and it can be tailored using config files
+The Insights Proxy runs a docker container and it can be tailored using config files

 You would need 2 terminals for this setup